oh-jinwoo94/gkm-align/README.md

 (*note: 'diff_strand' indicates that the human and mouse loci are inverted relative to one another in their respective genome builds)
 </pre>

 gkm-align can be applied at the whole genome level by providing a pre-computed list of conserved syntenic loci.
 It can be a list of flanking windows around known conserved transcription start sites, or it can be a list of predicted syntenic intergenic loci derived from a comprehensive list of short sequence mathces, as was done for the gkm-align manuscript.
+In this part of the tutorial, I will describe how to perform whole-genome alignment with gkm-align using syntenic intergenic loci generated using short sequence matches.

 # Authors